100 Questions to Ask on a College Visit

 33. What departments offer undergraduate research?

-34. If you are exploring transferring to the college ask: how do I know how many academic credits will transfer?
+34. If you want to transfer: how do I know how many academic credits will transfer?

 35. What is your four-year graduation rate?